US will get a 15% cut of Nvidia and AMD chip sales to China under a new, unusual agreement

 —-

-Associated Press writers Josh Boak and Shawn Chen contributed to the reporting.
+Associated Press writers Josh Boak, Shawn Chen, Didi Tang and Paul Wiseman contributed to the reporting.